"I find your little game amusing. Checkmate."

 "Thank you for your analysis," you say, snapping your fingers.
-Your second in command restores the gag.
+Your second in command puts the gag back in.

 "Wow, he said thank you," says the survivalist.
 "You feeling okay?
 Is the virus finally softening your brain?"

-However, nobody seems to have any Avgas at any price, and they swear up and down that they don't know where to get any.
-The ENFJ pops her gag and observes, "You know, I don't think they're telling us the truth about not having any gas."
+However, nobody seems to have any avgas at any price, and the townsfolk swear up and down that they don't know where to get any.
+The ENFJ pops her gag and observes, "You know, I think they're lying about not having any gas."
 You sigh, and do not tell your SIC to restore the gag.
 It would be pointless, and anyway, you hadn't noticed that particular fact until she mentioned it.
-Perhaps the ENFJ is good for something besides Extraverted bait.
-"Why would they lie?" she wonders aloud.
+Perhaps the ENFJ is good for something after all.

 "It doesn't matter," you say.
 "We will proceed to the next town on the map and acquire fuel there."

 You head out of the latest store and get one of the nastiest surprises of your life.
 Your bikes are gone.